Ujstor/argoCD-pipeline/README.md

 - [yq](https://github.com/mikefarah/yq)
 - [jq](https://github.com/jqlang/jq)

-variables are defined in `config.yml`
+Variables are defined in `config.yml` and can be updated upon commit for new image tag:

 ```yaml
 docker: